 The remote access feature allows your IT team to support new users during onboarding and beyond.
 It will enable your IT staff to request control during screen-sharing sessions and troubleshoot issues, regardless of whether your employees work remotely or on-site.

 RingEX users will find live chat usually is the fastest technical support channel.
 Users can open a support case online, which RingCentral recommends for nontime-sensitive matters.
 The provider typically replies within 48 hours.
 We also found the community forum easy to navigate and relatively active, with fellow users answering questions within an hour or two.
-Additionally, as mentioned above, RingCentral provides a plethora of self-guided resources and makes it easy to request extra help without leaving the app.
+Additionally, RingCentral provides a plethora of self-guided resources and makes it easy to request extra help without leaving the app.

-Likewise, RingEX does not offer unlimited international calling.
+While we appreciate that RingEX includes international calling and translation features, businesses with a large international presence might be disappointed that RingEX does not offer unlimited international calling.
 An organization expanding globally may prefer 8×8.
 Our 8×8 review noted that the provider supports international workforces and customers with unmetered calls to 48 countries.
 On the other hand, our review of GoTo Connect found it was a better option for U.S.-based firms with multiple sites.

 For our RingEX review, we consulted with customer service representatives, participated in demos, downloaded desktop and mobile apps and spoke to RingEX users.
 We tested collaboration features by interacting in group spaces and assessing the system’s ease of use and AI and automation technologies.
 Our evaluation compared RingEX against competitors by looking at pricing, usability and integrations.